 What should a construction company website contain?

-The team page is becoming an increasingly popular feature on websites.
+An increasingly popular feature on websites is the team page.
 Brands are increasingly willing to share information about individual team members.
 They usually show each employee a photo and a brief, often non-specific description.

-First of all, There are several people behind every brand.
+First of all, because there are several people behind each brand.
 In a sense, they are the ones who build the company and make it strong.
 Also, showcasing team members creates a better connection with the user.
-Thus, the brand is no longer anonymous and shows that it is open.
+Thus, the brand ceases to be anonymous and shows that it is open.

-In addition, you can often see pages of this type with photographs of people, which are usually made in a casual, even humorous style.
-This results in a friendly feel to the page so you can at least identify with the team a little.
+In addition, you can often find pages of this type with photographs of people, which are usually made in a relaxed, even humorous style.
+This leads to a friendly feel to the page, and in this way you can at least slightly identify with the team.

-Also , from this we can conclude how big the brand is.
+In addition, from this we can conclude how big the brand is.
 Some clients are attracted by large companies or vice versa.
-Also, if you're a construction company, make sure your site presents the team in an interesting way.
+Also, if you're a construction company, make sure your website presents the team in an interesting way.

 Grunt to represent what the company does and what range of services it provides.

-3. Convince why you should use the company
+3. Convince why you should use the services of the company

-A construction company website must include a portfolio, that is, completed projects or works.
-Thus, one can reliably imagine what the company has managed to do to date.
+The website of a construction company must necessarily include a portfolio, that is, completed projects or works.
+Thus, one can reliably represent what the company has managed to do to date.

-Photos depicting completed projects to some extent reflect what the company can do.
-Thus, we can evaluate the complexity of the work performed, its volume and, perhaps, even its quality.
+Photos depicting completed projects to a certain extent reflect what the company can do.
+In this way, we can evaluate the complexity of the work performed, its volume and, perhaps, even its quality.

-This just a confirmation of what the company has been able to do so far.
+This is just a confirmation of what the company has managed to do so far.

-It can also be fantastic to post photos "before and after".
-In this way, you can place photos, for example, before the renovation of the room, and then after the renovation.
+Posting before and after photos can also be fantastic here.
+In this way, you can post photos, for example, before the renovation of the room, and then after the renovation.

-Represented in this way the picture shows the progress of the work and the final effect.
+The picture presented in this way shows the progress of the work and the final effect.
 This type of visualization has a powerful effect on the imagination, especially in relation to repairs.
 Usually you repair something that is already in a deplorable state.
 Therefore, the final effect (i.e. the "after" picture) will always be much more attractive.

 5. Contact Orientation

-A construction company website should also be customer-focused.
+The website of a construction company should also be focused on establishing contact with customers.
 This means that you need to take care of the conversion of the site so that as many visitors as possible want to contact the company.
 Here you should take care of things like:

-- Highlight the contact number - let it appear above the menu site, in the footer, and in sections that link to the contact.
+- Highlighting the contact number - let it appear above the site menu, in the footer and in sections that link to the contact.

-- An alternative is to present an email address in the same way - some users will probably choose to call instead some - write.
+- As an alternative, it's worth presenting the email address in the same way - some users will probably prefer to call and some prefer to write.

 - The standard contact form is another important element.
 It usually appears on the contact subpage.
 Here it is worth including fields that will give a general idea of the request, i.e. in addition to contact details, ask to write how much work, at what address and ask for a budget.
-This will give you more details on a future implementation.
+This will allow you to get more details about a future implementation.

-It's also worth reporting the best here time to contact you and, above all, about the region in which the company operates.
+Here it is also worth reporting the best time to contact you and, above all, the region in which the company operates.

-An example of a contact information.
+Example of contact information presentation.
 The absolute minimum, i.e. email, phone and address.
 Of course, this example is not visually appealing, but it shows what is worth including.

 6. Feedback from others

-Feedback on the site is a confirmation of what the company has done to date.
+Reviews on the site are confirmation of what the company has done to date.

 When we choose a company on the Internet, we rely solely on our intuition.
-Reviews, on the other hand, are confirmation that the work done was done properly.
+Reviews, on the other hand, are confirmation that the work done has been done properly.

 Also, in terms of trust, it's worth trying to get written references, especially if you're doing projects for companies rather than individuals.
-Such a written reference is simply very authentic.
+Such a written reference is simply very reliable.

-The last element that we propose to include on the site of a construction company is a section containing information about how the collaboration works.
+The last element we propose to include on the site of the construction company is a section containing information on how the cooperation takes place.

-This is a purely informative section where a party potentially interested in the service can find out what the different stages of cooperation look like.
-What is at the beginning and at the end, what are the different stages, etc.
+This is a purely informative section in which a party potentially interested in the service can find out what the various stages of cooperation look like.
+What is at the beginning and what is at the end, what are the different stages, etc.

-Similar elements can be attractively presented, so from a visual point of view it is worth having something similar on your construction site.
+Elements like this can be attractively presented, so from a visual point of view, it's worth having something like this on your construction site.

 Website for a construction company - what should be on it?

-A construction company website should be, above all else, informative and visually appealing.
+A construction company website should be, above all, informative and visually appealing.

-Here it is worth focusing primarily on implementations, since their representation and number is simply huge.
+Here it is worth focusing, first of all, on implementations, since their representation and number is simply huge.

-It's also worth considering the aforementioned "before and after" effect, as it's a great way to show the effect of your work.
+It's also worth considering the aforementioned "before and after" effect, as it's a great way to show the effect of the work done.